andree97rb/api-mongodb-springboot/README.md

 ## Project: api-mongodb-springboot
-Test API with MongoDB and Srping Boot
+Test API with MongoDB and Spring Boot